Connecticut Joins Coalition of 23 Cities and States Suing Trump Administration to Stop Rule Allowing Discrimination in Providing Health Care

 Joining New York Attorney General Letitia James and Connecticut in filing the lawsuit are the City of New York, Colorado, Delaware, the District of Columbia, Hawai‘i, Illinois, Maryland, Massachusetts, Michigan, Minnesota, Nevada, New Jersey, New Mexico, Oregon, Pennsylvania, Rhode Island, Vermont, Virginia, Wisconsin, the City of Chicago, and Cook County, Illinois.

-Assistant Attorney General Maura Murphy Osborne assisted the Attorney General with this matter.
+Assistant Attorney General Maura Murphy Osborne assisted the Attorney General in this matter.